Validate Your App Idea and Estimate Before You Build

 How: Download competitor apps.
 Read reviews on the App Store.
 Look for common complaints and unmet needs.
 Identify what makes your app different.

 How: Use Google Trends, App Annie (data.ai), and industry reports.
-Look at search volume for related keywords.
-Estimate addressable market realistically.
+Look at search demand, likely acquisition channels, willingness to pay, and what a realistic first release should include.

 Validation Checklist